hopelessRomant/gasReport/readme.md

    ```bash
    chmod +x install.sh
    ```
-5. Run the installer — it sets up everything for you and run the app:
+5. Run the installer — it sets up everything for you:

    ```bash
    ./install.sh
    ```
-6. In the future, just open your bash terminal and type:
+6. Restart the terminal or run `source ~/.bashrc` , then in future just open your bash terminal and type:

    ```bash
    gasReport